gwsystems/aWsm/README.md

 **A note on naming.**
 aWsm started out as the `silverfish` compiler, the brainchild of Gregor Peach when he was a researcher in the group.
 There are still quite a few lingering `silverfish` references.
-Please have patience as we update those to `awsm`.
+Please have patience as we update those to `aWsm`.

 ## Why aWsm?